WREP facilities include:

 Throughout 2007 WREP was shutdown to permit an extensive repair and replacement work to take place.
 The programme included section replacements in Georgia and Azerbaijan.
 The work was completed in the first quarter of 2008.
 During the shutdown other routes were used to deliver oil to world markets, so ensuring there was no impact on demand or ACG production.

-During the first half, the Sangachal terminal exported around 13 million barrels oil through the Western Route Export Pipeline (WREP).
+During the first six months of 2023, the Sangachal terminal exported around 1 million barrels through the Western Route Export Pipeline (WREP).